-The Company's exposure to foreign currency risk is limited to cash in banks, receivables and short-term investment denominated in currencies other than its functional currency.
-The Company closely monitors the fluctuations in exchange rates so as to anticipate the impact of foreign currency risk associated with its financial instruments.
+The Group's exposure to foreign currency risk is limited to monetary assets and liabilities denominated in currencies other than its functional currency.
+Substantial portion of the U.S. dollar denominated assets and liabilities is attributable to the Group's power segment in which the functional currency is the U.S. dollar.
+The Group closely monitors the fluctuations in exchange rates so as to anticipate the impact of foreign currency risk associated with its financial instruments.